dvelasquezc/dvelasquezc.github.io/index.md

 	<div class="profile-content">
 		<div class="profile-description">
 			<p><b>Welcome to my homepage!</b> I am a Ph.D.
 Candidate in Economics at the University of Michigan.
-In July 2025, I will join Claremont McKenna College as an Assistant Professor of Economics. </p>
+I will join Claremont McKenna College as an Assistant Professor of Economics in July 2025,. </p>
 		</div>
 		<div class="profile-description">
 			<p> My research interests lie in International Trade, Economic Geography, Urban Economics, and Development Economics.</p>